altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - hideAddMoreTagsButton(Local|Uploaded) <bool>: if set, this will hide the "add second tag" button when tagging.
 - initialScrollableSize <float>: the percentage of the screen height that the unexpanded scrollable sheets should take.
 - lastNTags [<str>, ...]
 [DISK]: list of the last N tags used to tag or untag, either on local or uploaded - deleted on logout.
+- localAchievements:<int> [[TAG, INT], ...]: for the local page <int>, a summary of the most prevalent tags, as well as the total for the page and the all-time organized number.
 - localPage <int>: the local page currently being shown.
 - localPage:INT `{name: STRING: pivs: [<asset>, ...], total: INTEGER, from: INTEGER, to: INTEGER, dateTags: ['d::MN', 'd::YYYY']}` - contains all the pages of local pivs to be shown, one per grid.
 - localPagesLength <int>: number of local pages.